-Check out our basic guide to land drain which covers the two different types of land drain and how they work, where to use it, how to install it and how to make connections between land drianage pipes.
-But first things first lets go through some basic questions you may have about land driange!
+Check out our basic guide to land drain which covers the two different types of land drain and how they work, where to use it, how to install it and how to make connections between land drainage pipes.
+Let's run through some basic questions you may have about land drainage!

 What is land drainage?

 Land drain, often known as French Drain, is the name given to flexible coiled pipes which are laid underground to alleviate excess surface water.
-They are corrugated and come in either perforated or unperforated lengths.
-Coils are available from JDP in sizes varying from 60mm-160mm in 25m, 50m or 100m lengths.
+They are corrugated and can typically flex 90 degrees per 1m, and come in either perforated or unperforated coils, available from JDP in sizes varying from 60mm-160mm in 25m, 50m or 100m lengths.

 How do land drain pipes work?

-Unperforated land drain is used for distributing surface water, these pipes have no holes and the primary use is for attenuation; to redirect water to a watercourse such as a stream, river, water tank or soakaway.
+Unperforated land drain is used for distributing surface water, these pipes have no holes; they are used to redirect water to a watercourse such as a stream, river, water tank or soakaway.
 Land drain should only be used for surface water drainage, never for foul water.

 Where should I use land drainage?